hawkinsw/QoOID/draft-olden-ippm-qoo.md

 * TCP SYN ACK / DNS Lookup RTT Capture
 * Estimation based on other performance data

+Quality Attenuation represents quality measurements as distributions.
 Using Latency distributions to measure network quality is nothing new and has been proposed by various researchers/practitioners.
-The novelty of the Quality Attenuation metric is to view packet Loss is seen as infinite (or too late to be of use e.g. >3 seconds) latency {{TR-452.1}}.
+The novelty of the Quality Attenuation metric is to view packet Loss as infinite (or too late to be of use e.g. >3 seconds) latency {{TR-452.1}}.

 Latency Distributions can be gathered via both passive monitoring and active testing.
 The active testing can use any type of IP traffic.
 It is OSI Layer and network technology independent, meaning it can be gathered in an end-user application, within some network equipment, or anywhere in between.